HappyValleyIO/koil/docs/docs/deploy/heroku.md

 * on merge deletes the review application automatically; and
 * deploys the change to production.

 This is incredibly powerful.
-Whether you're working solo or in a team, I think having a way to easily review and trial changes before letting a customer get access to them is the way forward.
+Whether you're working solo or in a team, we think having a way to easily review and trial changes before letting a customer get access to them is the way forward.
 There's more yet to do though!
 Continue on below to allow your application to send email, report errors to sentry and to have a long-lived staging environment for QA.

-## Adding mailgun
+## Adding Mailgun

 TODO

-## Adding Staging
+## Adding staging

 TODO